The Octez Baker#

 Support for tz4 (BLS) Keys#

 Tezos supports the use of tz4 keys using BLS cryptography (starting with protocol Seoul) as consensus keys for delegates.
-This enables (pre)attestation aggregation, a feature that significantly improves efficiency by allowing many (pre)attestations to be compressed into a single operation within blocks.
+This enables (pre)attestation aggregation, a feature that reduces the size of blocks by allowing many (pre)attestations to be compressed into a single operation.

-BLS (Boneh–Lynn–Shacham) signatures have the unique property that multiple signatures over the same payload can be aggregated into a single signature.
-This makes them ideal for consensus, where many bakers attest to the same block.
-However, for this to work efficiently, all (pre)attestations must have identical payloads.
+BLS (Boneh-Lynn-Shacham) signatures have the unique property that multiple signatures over the same message can be aggregated into a single compact signature.
+This makes them ideal for consensus: since all delegates attest to the same block, the block producer combines all their tz4 (pre)attestations into a single aggregated operation when building the next block.

 The Role of the Companion Key#